thecitymouse/todo-raft/README.md

 # todo-raft

-WHAT KIND OF CONSENSUS IS YOUR TYPE?

 minimal raft in rust. no runtime. no async. bring your own network/storage.

 ## features
 - leader election (prevote)